AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/manage-projects.md

 ## Create project {#create-project}

 >[!CONTEXTUALHELP]
->id="rtcdp_collaboration_manage_projects_advertiser_name"
+>id="rtcdp_collaboration_manage_projects_advertisername"
 >title="Advertiser Name"
 >abstract="Select the advertiser name from the dropdown menu.
-The options are pre-configured by the publisher in the connection settings to ensure compatibility with their systems."
+The options are pre-configured by the advertiser in the connection settings to ensure compatibility with publisher systems."

 To create a project, select the Plus **+** symbol in the upper right corner.
 Or, if this is your first project, navigate to **[!UICONTROL Collaborate]** > **[!UICONTROL My Projects]**, and select **[!UICONTROL Create a project]**.

 ![Select plus symbol or Create a project to set up a new project.](/help/assets/collaborate/manage-view-projects/create-project.png){zoomable="yes"}

+Next, select the following settings:

+* The collaborator that you are creating the project with
+* Select an advertiser name if the advertiser configured multiple advertiser names in the connection settings.
+Otherwise, the name of the advertiser is preselected ad adertiser name.
+Or, if the advertiser configured a single advertiser name in the connection settings, that name is prefilled in this selection.
-Next, select the collaborator that you are creating the project with.
-Provide a **[!UICONTROL project name]** and **[!UICONTROL description]** for your project, select an image header to easily distinguish the project, and confirm your selection.
+* Provide a **[!UICONTROL project name]** and **[!UICONTROL description]** for your project
+* Select an image header to easily distinguish the project, and confirm your selection.

 ![Required options to set up a new project](/help/assets/collaborate/manage-view-projects/create-project-required-info.png){zoomable="yes"}